 Instagram Reels Ads

-Instagram Reel Ads have been evident to generate a higher revenue than its competitor, TikTok.
-In fact, Instagram Reels ads outperformed the TikTok ads in all aspects including reach, costs per click and conversions.
+Instagram Reel Ads have evidently generated a higher revenue than its competitor, TikTok.
+In fact, Instagram Reels ads outperformed the TikTok ads in all aspects, including reach, costs per click and conversions.
 This may be due to Instagram’s counterpart Facebook and the ad setup options you have as an advertiser to target audiences, interests, and demographics.

 The ongoing investment into Reels by Meta also presents the opportunity for a better return in ad spend (ROAS) for your business.
 Ad revenue that is generated from Reels will be split between content creators at 55% and 45% with Meta.
 This is likely to attract a mass of content creators to the Meta platforms – which your business can take advantage of – as the more content creators available, the more original content being produced and a better return on investment.